Certificate of Financial Responsibility (COFR) in 2025 (Important Details Explained)

 What is proof of financial responsibility?
 Financial responsibility means you are able to pay for any damages you are liable for should you ever cause an accident.
 It is a form of financial obligation that is required to show that you can cover associated costs of a car accident.

 Think about it.
 If you hit another vehicle, do you have the funds available to pay for the damages and medical expenses for the other driver?
-Not to mention you also must pay to fix your own vehicle, and any medical needs you or your passengers might have.
+Not to mention, you also must pay to fix your own vehicle and any medical needs you or your passengers might have.

 Without auto insurance, most Americans would struggle to financially survive a major car accident.
 To prevent citizens from falling into bankruptcy or financial hardship from an accident, states require all drivers to prove a certain level of financial responsibility in order to legally drive on the roads.
 Even if you have a clean driving record you still have a financial obligation to meet financial responsibility requirements.